varco/askoldpro/README.md

  * Author: M. Leslie Bent
  * http://oldpro.ca

-This app is forked from a 2016 project, and is used as a quick skill demonstration for Rangle.io.
+This app is a quick skill demonstration for Rangle.io - recycling a 2016 Angular web application.

 ## Dependencies ##